thevcr/vent-app/README.md

 ## Installation

-1. To install the app, git clone the repo and run npm install to get all dependencies.
+1. To install the app, `git clone` the repo and run `npm i` to get all dependencies.
 2. Create an .env file and set it up like the .env.EXAMPLE.
 Use your own MySQL info to connect.
 3. Run to create the database, make sure to have MySQL installed.
 4. Run npm start to connect to the database and to start the server.

-If you'd like to take a closer look at this site, you can download the repository by git cloning

 ## Live Link